AleksandrHovhannisyan/artsakh-genocide/README.md

 ### Historical Background

-Nagorno-Karabakh (known to Armenians as *Artsakh* or, formally, [the Republic of Artsakh](https://en.wikipedia.org/wiki/Republic_of_Artsakh)) is a self-declared republic of 120,000 ethnic Armenians in the Caucasus.
-It has been inhabited by a majority Armenian population [since 180 BC](https://en.wikipedia.org/wiki/Nagorno-Karabakh#Antiquity_and_Early_Middle_Ages) and is home to [many ancient Armenian cultural landmarks](https://en.wikipedia.org/wiki/Culture_of_Artsakh), including monasteries, churches, schools, and [thousands of khachkars (Armenian cross-stones)](https://en.wikipedia.org/wiki/Khachkar).
+Nagorno-Karabakh (known to Armenians as *Artsakh* or, formally, [the Republic of Artsakh](https://en.wikipedia.org/wiki/Republic_of_Artsakh)) is a self-declared republic of 120,000 ethnic Armenians ([2021 estimate](https://web.archive.org/web/20210513113421/https://www.primeminister.am/en/press-release/item/2021/03/25/Nikol-Pashinyan-meeting/)) in the Caucasus.
+Since [180 BC](https://en.wikipedia.org/wiki/Siege_of_Stepanakert), and up until September 2023, Artsakh was inhabited by a majority Armenian population; it is home to [many ancient Armenian cultural landmarks](https://en.wikipedia.org/wiki/Culture_of_Artsakh), including monasteries, churches, schools, and [thousands of khachkars (Armenian cross-stones)](https://en.wikipedia.org/wiki/Khachkar).

 ![A world map showing Armenia and bordering country Azerbaijan, with the self-declared Republic of Nagorno-Karabakh in Azerbaijan.](./images/artsakh-map.png)

+In late 1987, in what would later become known as [the Karabakh Movement](https://en.wikipedia.org/wiki/Karabakh_movement), the majority-Armenian population (76.9%) of the Nagorno-Karabakh Autonomous Oblast expressed its desire to unify with Armenia.
+This roused anti-Armenian sentiment among Azerbaijanis, and the following years brought waves of ethnic violence targeting Armenians living in Azerbaijan—first in the [Sumgait pogrom (1988)](https://en.wikipedia.org/wiki/Sumgait_pogrom) and again during the [Baku pogrom (1990)](https://en.wikipedia.org/wiki/Baku_pogrom).
+These events—which displaced Armenians and Azerbaijanis—culminated in the [Siege of Stepanakert (1991)](https://en.wikipedia.org/wiki/Siege_of_Stepanakert), during which Azerbaijan blockaded and bombarded the capital of Artsakh, sparking the First Nagorno-Karabakh War between Armenia and Azerbaijan.

-In 1991, Artsakh declared its independence from the Soviet Union.
-Since then, it has been the victim of three armed conflicts initiated by Azerbaijan:
+In total, Artsakh endured three armed conflicts initiated by Azerbaijan:

 - [First Nagorno-Karabakh War (1988–1994)](https://en.wikipedia.org/wiki/First_Nagorno-Karabakh_War)
 - [Second Nagorno-Karabakh War (2020)](https://en.wikipedia.org/wiki/Second_Nagorno-Karabakh_War)